kammitama5/kammitama5.github.io/_posts/2018-6-10-Sunday-June-10th.md

   So there's trepidation about that.
 - I also have to attend a final tomorrow, and asked three different people if it's tomorrow, and haven't heard back from anyone yet.
 Not even the teacher.
 I *hate* this.
-- Also, I'm trying to confirm that I have a place to stay next week, and I've heard nothing about that yet.
+- Also, I'm trying to confirm that I have a place to stay next week (halfway across the country), and I've heard nothing about that yet.
 - Finally, I reached out to a person who said they wanted help with an open source project, and haven't heard back from them.
+I'm going to give said person the benefit of the doubt and stay positive.
 - So pretty much frustration all around.
 I guess part of it is my impatience and frustration that a lot of things are just *out of my control*.
 That stresses me out a bit.